 +44 7912 514 445

 Climate Week NYC, convened by The Climate Group, is a key event in the international calendar that brings together leading governments, investors, businesses, innovators and opinion formers.
-Host to more than 100 affiliate events from September 21-28, Climate Week NYC 2015 is the collaborative space for climate events in support of the UN Summit to adopt the Post-2015 Development Agenda.
+Host to more than 100 affiliate events from September 19-25, Climate Week NYC 2016 is the collaborative space for innovation, ambition and action in achieving a prosperous low carbon future for all.